 More often than not, a jury trial in a wrongful death or severe injury case is about assigning blame.
 Jurors want someone to blame for the harm that was caused.
 Usually, this is either the plaintiff or the defendant.
 In medical malpractice cases, jurors may also point to bad luck as the cause.

 For defense lawyers, one of the best targets for responsibility is an empty chair, either a dismissed or unnamed defendant.
 This is a more substantive target than mere bad luck and it allows the jury to meet its perceived obligation of assigning clear responsibility.
+It is also just helpful to point the blame to someone who is not in the room to defend themselves.
 In Copsey v.
 Park, the Maryland high court addressed the question of whether the defendant could point to the empty chair of doctors who had already settled before trial.

 Facts of Copsey

 This is a medical malpractice wrongful death lawsuit involving the alleged misdiagnosis of a stroke at Anne Arundel Medical Center (AAMC).
 Plaintiff contends that a radiologist interpreted a brain MRI/MRA as normal even though the images showed occlusions in the decedent’s vertebral arteries that were indicative of a stroke.
 Plaintiff’s experts testified at trial that if the radiologist had properly read the MRI/MRA and referred him for treatment that would have included anticoagulation medication or stenting, the decedent would have survived.